DISQUALIFICATION ETC.

 (c) the registrar of the diocese,

-(d) the diocesan safeguarding advisor, and
+(d) the diocesan safeguarding officer, and

 (e) such other persons as the bishop considers appropriate.